Meridian Monkeypox App Note 0824

 20 copies

-testing and isolation policies among people exposed to the virus 4 .
-If screening expands to individuals exposed to active monkeypox cases, then testing may need to include molecular screening using blood specimens and serology-based immunoassays that can detect acute subclinical and asymptomatic infections.
-In previous monkeypox outbreaks, such as the one in 2003 in the United States, serologic assays provided significant diagnostic support.
-Monkeypox IgM capture assays were able to distinguish between vaccinated and unvaccinated individuals with a sensitivity and specificity of 95% 5 .
-Overall, a coordinated, worldwide effort will be required to stop the outbreak, and a significant scale-up in testing will be most likely be required in regions around the globe, especially where case numbers are the highest.
+isolation policies among people exposed to the virus 4 .
+If screening expands to individuals exposed to active mpox cases, then testing may need to include molecular screening using blood specimens and serology-based immunoassays that can detect acute subclinical and asymptomatic infections.
+In previous mpox outbreaks, such as the one in 2003 in the United States, serologic assays provided significant diagnostic support.
+Mpox IgM capture assays were able to distinguish between vaccinated and unvaccinated individuals with a sensitivity and specificity of 95% 5 .
+Overall, a coordinated, worldwide effort will be required to stop the mpox outbreak, and a significant scale-up in testing will be most likely be required in regions around the globe, especially where case numbers are the highest.

 Ordering information: USA 5171 Wilfong Road Memphis, Tennessee 38134 Phone: +1 901-382-8716 Fax: +1 901-333-8223